ayshthkr/Insights/README.md

 1. **Basic Search**: Type any question in the search box and press Enter
 2. **Loading State**: During answer generation, the input shows your query and is disabled with a shimmer effect
+3. **Search Terms Display**: When web search is triggered, see beautifully animated search terms being used
-3. **Citation Tooltips**: Hover over citation numbers to see compact source previews with favicons
+4. **Citation Tooltips**: Hover over citation numbers to see smart-positioned source previews with favicons (no visit buttons - tooltips disappear on mouse out)
-4. **Source Navigation**: Click on citation tooltips or source cards to visit external links
+5. **Source Navigation**: Click on citation numbers to scroll to sources or click source cards to visit external links
+6. **Intelligent Feedback Loop**: The backend automatically evaluates search context quality and refines search terms up to 3 times if needed (seamlessly handled without showing iteration count to users)
+7. **Copy & Share**: Easily copy answers to clipboard with proper button hover effects or share them
-5. **Download Options**: Use the download dropdown to save responses in multiple formats (PDF, Markdown, Word, Text)
+8. **Download Options**: Use the download dropdown to save responses in multiple formats (PDF, Markdown, Word, Text)
-6. **New Chat**: Click the "New Chat" button to start a fresh conversation
+9. **New Chat**: Click the "New Chat" button to start a fresh conversation
-7. **Copy & Share**: Easily copy answers to clipboard or share them
+10. **Improved Rendering**: Experience properly aligned lists, headings, and markdown content without layout issues
+11. **Direct AI Responses**: AI answers directly and helpfully without generic summary prefixes

 ## Example Queries